lvsbdgil/Hometask/README.md

 # Hometask_Python
-In this file you can find some tasks about strings in Python. __The tasks are written in *Russian*.__
+In this file you can find some tasks about strings in Python.
+There are tasks about finding symbos in strings ang

+__The tasks are written in *Russian*.__

 |How many tasks are in the file|How many done tasks are in the file|
 |--------------|-------------------|